LATEST INTERNSHIP ANNOUNCEMENTS

-- Return the form to Savannah Sharp Parison to have it signed by the Department Chair.
+- Return the form to Savannah Parison to have it signed by the Department Chair.
 After that signature is obtained, you will be handed an add code.

 Application forms must be filed in advance of the internship, latest when you start working as an intern.
 Internships cannot be arranged after you started working or in retrospect.
 To download the form for your internship, see Undergraduate Student Forms.

 This course number covers internships in off-campus art and architecture museums, art and architecture galleries, and also architecture offices.
 Besides inding a suitable internship place, you will have to find a faculty internship supervisor.
 The internship requires that you keep a journal of your work experience, discuss the details with your faculty internship supervisor.
 There is only one grading option (pass/non-pass).

 An internship in the Image Resource Center (IRC) of the Department of the History of Art & Architecture aids in developing skills in the visual technologies relevant to art history and architectural history teaching and research.
 You will have to find a faculty internship supervisor and there is only one grading option (pass/non-pass).

 ARTHI 141E Art, Design & Architecture Museum